Published on June 26th, 2017 | by Bobby Mathews0

 But Rogers dropped the title to Thesz, and everything was OK.
 Except that Toots Mondt and Vincent J. McMahon, who controlled the New York territory, didn’t want Thesz on top.
 Thesz may have been the real deal, but the flashy Rogers was a much bigger draw in the northeast.
 Mondt and McMahon broke away from the NWA, putting the “World Wide Wrestling Federation” title on Rogers.
 Everything that came after–the demise of the NWA, the rise and fall of WCW, and the WWE being the top wrestling company in the world–came from Rogers losing the world title on January 24, 1963.

-Rogers died on this date in 1992, at 71 years old after a series of strokes.
+Buddy Rogers died on June 26, 1992, at 71 years old after a series of strokes.
 He leaves a complicated legacy, but a lasting one.
 He was the first man to hold both the NWA world title and the WWWF/WWF/WWE world championship, and he invented the figure-four grapevine, the hold we know today as the figure-four leglock.
 Without the ‘Nature Boy’ and his influence, wrestlers like Ric Flair, Superstar Graham, Hulk Hogan, Austin Idol, Buddy Landel, and a host of others might have made very different impacts on the sport.